sebnitu/vrembem/packages/popover/README.md

 - `$placement` &rarr; `--popover-placement` - Controls the preferred placement for the popover in the same way `data-popover-placement` does.
 [More details &rarr;](https://popper.js.org/docs/v2/constructors/#placement)
 - `$offset` &rarr; `--popover-offset` - Controls the distance from the reference element (`data-popover-trigger`) that a popover will position itself.
 [More details &rarr;](https://popper.js.org/docs/v2/modifiers/offset/)
 - `$overflow-padding` &rarr; `--popover-overflow-padding` - Controls the distance before a popover is cut off and will try to reposition itself to stay visible.
 [More details &rarr;](https://popper.js.org/docs/v2/modifiers/prevent-overflow/#padding)
+- `$flip-padding` &rarr; `--popover-flip-padding` - Controls the distance before a popover is cut off and will try to flip it's placement to stay visible.
+[More details &rarr;](https://popper.js.org/docs/v2/modifiers/flip/#padding)

 The advantage to having these values set via a CSS variable is that they can be given new values for specific use cases either in your own stylesheet or by setting the variables in a `style` attribute.